jlecomte/spectroscopy-focus-helper/README.md

 HD097633-9310.fits: FWHM = 5.83px -> 5.19" | NSIG = 356.66
 ```

 If you did not include the focuser position in the file name, you will have to remember which focus position you had when capturing each image.
-In the execution above, focuser position `9330` clearly gave the sharpest / brightest spectrum.

 Once you are done, and you can simply press `q` to exit the program.